 *Source: Association of Fundraising Professionals Annual Fundraising Effectiveness Survey Report

 The core of growth is the ability to build and nurture trust.
 The Four Stages of Trust is the blueprint to guide anyone into a high-trust relationship that creates change and fuels growth.
-The Four Stages of Trust are: Shared Values Shared Vision Assumed Responsibility Always delivering on your promise In an organization, price we will assume for the moment that we have established shared values with a customer, and following that we have moved on to discuss and define a shared vision (t...Read More »
+The Four Stages of Trust are: Shared Values Shared Vision Assumed Responsibility Always delivering on your promise In an organization, we will assume for the moment that we have established shared values with a customer, and following that we have moved on to discuss and define a shared vision (the V...Read More »

 Values are the heart motivation that cause people to make choices and take action.
 They are based on beliefs or ideals about what is good or or bad and desirable or undesirable.
 Values can be lasting and intrinsic, such as the inherent value of life, friendship, community.
 They can also be secondary, or learned and adaptive values such as wealth, mobility, or fitness.
 Values inform us in the decisions we make influencing our purchases, attitudes, behaviors.
 Values can change over time and across a lifetime.
 For example, the values an adolescent holds may be very different from the values the same person holds as an eighty year old.